 Our Computer Science Program

-As part of the School of Computer Science & Technology, our Computer Science program delivers an innovative and cutting-edge education in two unique locations, Sault Ste.
+As part of the Faculty of Computer Science & Technology, our Computer Science program delivers an innovative and cutting-edge education in two unique locations, Sault Ste.
 Marie and Brampton.

-Learn about the School of Computer Science & Technology
+Learn about the Faculty of Computer Science & Technology

 Are you a college student?
 Visit the ONTransfer website to view more of our pathway agreements.

-Students studying Computer Science will gain a strong theoretical and practical foundation in the study of algorithms, programming languages, hardware architecture, systems software, application software, and tools.
-They will also develop a solid foundation in data structure, programming, assembly language programming, computer organization, operating systems, theory, software engineering, and computer networking.
-Students also have the opportunity to explore their individual interests and take courses in artificial intelligence, human-computer interactions, and web data management, among others!
+Students studying Computer Science will gain a strong theoretical and practical foundation in algorithms, data structures, software engineering, computer organization, operating systems, and networking.
+They also have the opportunity to explore individual interests through courses in artificial intelligence, human-computer interaction, web data management, and other specialized areas.

 What You Can Expect